VPS Benchmark Test: 8 Affordable Servers Compared (2021)

 sysbench cpu --threads=4 run

-Here I have noted the events per second
+I noted the events per second.

 sysbench memory --threads=1 run